Lawouach/WebSocket-for-Python/README.md

 it yields and then its holder sends it back whatever was required.

-The Frame parser yields the number of bytes it needs at any time, the stream parser forwards it back to the WebSocket class which gets data from the underlying socket it holds a reference to.
+The Frame parser yields the number of bytes it needs at any time, the stream parser forwards it back to the WebSocket class which gets data from the underlying data provider it holds a reference to (a socket typically).
 The WebSocket class sends bytes as they are read from the socket down to the stream parser which forwards them to the frame parser.

 Eventually a frame is parsed and handled by the stream parser which eventually